KevinKobori/ifood_interview/README.md

 # A Open Source Project >>> A full White-label Store

-    The idea is based on small business who want to expand their sales using a free service for this, it will be like a whatsapp business + instagram shop.
+    The idea is based on small companies/startups that want to expand their sales to multiplatforms.

 ![WhatsApp Image 2022-02-20 at 23 38 10](https://user-images.githubusercontent.com/29134032/154885271-f257c279-e439-436b-95b2-71b3d3ea860b.jpeg)

 # Why use this template for a startup project:

-    - Reasons for now:
     - One code, all platforms, run right now your ecommerce on WEB, Android and iOS.
     - Easy project configuration:
         - Easy to configurate a new project using Firebase:
             - Auth users using Firebase Authentication.
             - Part of the backend using Firebase Cloud Functions.
             - Database using Firebase Firestore.
             - Store the images, archives etc using Firebase Storage.
             - Host on the WEB using Firebase Hosting.
             - AI to detect customers usability using Firebase Machine Learning.
             - OBS: everything for FREE to start.
         - Easy to change package name, put on Play Store and Apple Store.
     - Easy methods to change the theme of the app.
     - Easy implementation:
         - Easy to learn the project.
         - Easy way to add new functionalities.
-    - Future reasons:
-        - Scalable:
-            - Good architecture using Clean Architecture structure.
-            - Everything will use modularity.
-            - Will have test to all business process.
-            - Uses just confiable packages.
-            - Decouple everything possible.
-        - Use mobx for the statements.
-        - 100% of the code will have support for Android + iOS + Web + Desktop.
-            - Uses platafform identification build.
-            - Uses responsive layout for diferent devices.
-        - The theme will be dynamically:
-            - Almost everything will be editable just using the app user interface.
-                - Change app colors, cards theme, buttons theme, text theme, etc.
-            - Option to use deep link to call the pages.
-            - Option to use serverside data to construct the pages dynamically.
-        ...

 # Developing Status: